 Demand for our temporary contracting services is significantly affected by the general level of economic activity in the regions and industries in which we operate, and such business may suffer during economic downturns.
 Companies use temporary contracting services to manage personnel costs and staffing needs due to business fluctuations.
 When economic activity increases, temporary employees are often added before full-time employees are hired.
 As economic activity slows, many companies reduce their use of temporary employees before undertaking layoffs of their regular employees.
 During expansions, there is intense competition among temporary contracting firms for qualified personnel.
-In addition, we may experience increased competitive pricing pressures during those periods.
-Our inability to recruit and retain sufficient temporary personnel to meet the needs of our clients during periods of economic expansion and pricing pressures that result from expansion may adversely affect our results of operation.
-Similarly, a slowdown in the economy may result in decreased demand for our temporary personnel, and thus in our revenues, and may adversely affect our financial condition and results of operations.
+In addition, we may experience increased competitive pricing and temporary contracting cost pressures during those periods.
+Pricing pressures may arise as a result of our competitors seeking to maintain or expand their market share by adopting pricing strategies during periods of declining economic activity that offer customers prices lower than the general market.
+Similarly, during periods of economic expansion, our costs to recruit and retain qualified temporary personnel may rise along with other temporary contractor providers and companies hiring on a permanent basis as we compete for a limited pool of qualified personnel.
+These cost increases will cause our profit margins to erode to the extent that we are unable to pass the increased personnel costs on to our customers in the form of higher prices.
+Additionally, a slowdown in the economy may result in decreased demand for our temporary personnel, and thus in our revenues, and may adversely affect our financial condition and results of operations.
 Further, we may face increased pricing pressures during economic downturns.
 For example, during 2001 and 2002, our customers across the United States reduced their overall workforce to reflect the slowing demand for their products and services, which in turn significantly reduced our revenues in the United States.
-We expect that continued economic slowing will continue to challenge revenue and profit growth in 2003.
-Therefore, a significant economic downturn or recession, especially in regions or industries where our operations are heavily concentrated, could have a material adverse effect on our business, financial condition and operating results.
+We expect that con industries where our operations are heavily concentrated, could have a material adverse effect on our business, financial condition and operating results.